How to apply if you're an international student

 What are the academic requirements for international students who want to enroll in AUArts’s Bachelors degree programs?

 To attend a Bachelors degree program at AUArts, you must have the equivalent of an Alberta high school diploma, with a minimum average grade of 60% (or equivalent) in your final year of studies.

 If you attended high school in a language other than English you’ll also need to meet our English language proficiency requirements for undergraduate students.

 How do I provide official transcripts?

 Contact your appropriate educational agency to request your transcripts be sent to AUArts before February 15.
 If you’re still attending high school, you’ll need to send us in-progress transcripts.
 Please remember, all official transcripts must be translated and notarized if not in English.

 How can I receive transfer credit?

-International transfer applicants seeking credit from international post-secondary institutions must have applied to the college before their transcripts are assessed.
+International transfer applicants seeking credit from international post-secondary institutions must have applied to the university before their transcripts are assessed.
 Transcripts must be accompanied by course descriptions before transfer credit can be assessed or granted.